| Read Time: 4 minutes | Marriage

 • Taking a spousal allowance payout for reasonable expenses.

 Texas’s informal marriage law protects the married couple’s rights, even when they cannot formalize their marriage.
-Sometimes life gets in the way of completing the marriage ceremony.
-All married individuals have marital rights and responsibilities, like sharing property and providing for the family.
+Sometimes life gets busy and a couple that intends to be married never gets around to having a ceremony or simply chooses not to.
+These couples can still have state recognized marital rights and responsibilities, like sharing property and providing for the family.
 Our law firm helps spouses enforce their rights and protect their spouse’s estate by helping them prove their common-law marriage.

 Is Common-Law Marriage Legally Binding in Texas?

-Yes, Texas recognizes the marital rights of common-law spouses.
-There are many reasons a couple might not formalize their marriage, including personal preference, expense, or limited access.
-For example, the COVID-19 pandemic closed many courthouses for months.
-If you acted as a married couple during that time, the law will grant you marital rights in divorce, death, and taxes.
+Yes, in Texas a common law marriage legally binds the individuals to the same extent as a traditional marriage.
+Nevertheless, there are many reasons a couple might not formalize their marriage, including personal preference, expense, or limited access.
+For example, during the COVID-19 pandemic many courthouses were closed for months.
+If you acted as a married couple during that time to the extent that the elements discussed above are met, the law will grant you marital rights in divorce, death, and taxes.
 Neglecting to formalize your marriage does not mean you are out of an inheritance in Texas.

-Common-Law Marriage and Probate with The Law Office of Kyle Robbins, PLLC
+Common-Law Marriage and Probate with Robbins Estate Law.

 Going through probate is hard, especially when you have to prove your marriage existed.
 Our experienced probate attorneys in Texas will guide you through the process so that you receive your share of your spouse’s estate.
 You and your spouse worked hard to provide your family with a home, car, and other valuable property.
 Most estates must go to probate, but the process may be more complicated if you need to prove a common-law marriage.
 We know how to help families collect evidence to prove a common-law marriage existed and secure their interest in an estate.
-The Law Offices of Kyle Robbins team has the knowledge and experience needed to make the probate process as painless as possible for grieving families.
+Our team at Robbins Estate Law has the knowledge and experience needed to make the probate process as painless as possible for grieving families.
 Contact us by phone or online today to schedule an initial consultation.

 Author Photo